Canister Purge Valve Replacement

 Although small, the purpose of the canister purge valve is to channel the housed emissions back into the engine when the combustions in the engine take place.
 Part of the operations and contributions of the valve is to ensure that the EVAP system runs without hindrance.

 Like all valves, the problems start to be exhibited to the driver when the valve movement becomes inaccurate.
 Most commonly, the canister purge valve might get stuck and not open at all.
-Similarly, the purge valve might also become open stuck, meaning the flow of the vapors cannot be controlled anymore.
+Similarly, the purge valve might also become open and stuck, meaning the flow of the vapors cannot be controlled anymore.

-Although this might sound like a little inconvenience, you would notice significant changes in your driving experience almost immediately.
+Although this might sound like a little inconvenience, you will notice significant changes in your driving experience almost immediately.
 That’s precisely why new models of vehicles are designed with electrical canister purge valves and they are commonly known as solenoids now.

 The automatic valve mechanism in these cars operates only when the car is started and driver for some time consistently.
 When you stop the car, the valve is also sealed accordingly.